 David Ellis has over twenty years of experience in prehospital medicine, with over sixteen of those in the Air Medical field.
 He has practiced throughout the United States and internationally in both rotor wing and fixed wing environments.
 David is currently the President of the International Association of Flight and Critical Care Paramedics, and has served in various capacities with that Board for the last seven years.
 David works as a flight Program Manager for a fixed wing and rotor wing program, as well as completing several conference speaking engagements annually.

-Josh Weiland is the Safety and Risk Director for Sanford AirMed, a CAMTS accredited, hospital-based flight program which flies EC145’s and King Air 200’s.
-Last year the program safely completed just over 3,330 patient transports.
+Josh Weiland is the Safety Officer for Sanford AirMed, a CAMTS accredited, hospital-based flight program which flies EC145’s and King Air 200’s.
 Josh maintains certifications of Airline Transport Pilot, Certified Flight Instructor, MTSP-C of the Safety Management Training Academy as well as recently completing the Crew Resource Management Instructor course.
 Josh’s passions include promoting a proactive Safety Management System that focuses on error detection and reporting with a strong safety culture and improvement as the main goals.
 He is also passionate about being a voice in the world of safety on the behalf of past, present and future flight team members.

 Kris Olsen holds a Master’s degree in leadership and management from Walden University, CFRN and achieved her CMTE in 2016.